tldr-pages/tldr/pages/common/pipenv.md

 `pipenv shell`

-- Generate a requirements.txt for a project:
+- Generate a `requirements.txt` (list of dependencies) for a project:

 `pipenv lock --requirements`